w3c/openscreenprotocol/ssdp.md

 ## Method 1

-Similar to of SSDP discovery in DIAL.
+Similar to SSDP discovery in DIAL.
 The main steps are listed below:

 1. The presentation display device advertises using SSDP the presentation receiver service when it is connected to the network with the service type